Learning Communities Overview

 - Attend bi-weekly meetings with other learning community leaders and a graduate student supervisor.

-If you cannot make both of these training dates, you will not be considered for the LCL position: Sunday, April 14, 2019, and Friday, August 23, 2019.
-Please mark them in your calendar if you choose to apply to be a Learning Community Leader.
+Only applicants who attend both of these trainings will be considered for an LCL position.
+Please mark these two dates in your calendar if you choose to apply to be a Learning Community Leader.

 Qualifications and Characteristics